ppy/osu-wiki/news/2017/2017-06-27-beatmap-spotlight-may-2017.md

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/doppelganger.jpg)](https://osu.ppy.sh/beatmapsets/407153)

 While this beatmap set may be harder than others in the spotlights so far, its challenge is no detterent to its enjoyability, sporting some difficult but rewarding patterning in every difficulty.
-Guest difficulties from **::Evening::{ user=2193881 }**, **[jakads](https://osu.ppy.sh/users/259972)** and **::Lude::{ user=6974536 }** provide some variety within the set overall, with Evening's chart in particular being somewhat light, but chock full of scroll speed changes.
+Guest difficulties from **::Evening::{ user=2193881 }**, **::jakads::{ user=259972 }** and **::Lude::{ user=6974536 }** provide some variety within the set overall, with Evening's chart in particular being somewhat light, but chock full of scroll speed changes.

 Alter Ego is definitely one of the harder songs around to map, but the people behind the set have done an excellent job of patterning their charts to fit it, and it is definitely something you should try and see for yourself.